-Have you ever struggled annually to write out your goals for the year?
+Have you ever struggled to write out your goals for the year?
 Have you ever struggled to know what the right next step is for you?
 Have you ever weighed out pros and cons before making a big decision?
-A manifesto for your life might be a key place to look to when making these pivotal and even small decisions.
+A manifesto for your life may serve as a key place to look to when making pivotal and small decisions.

 A life manifesto is a written declaration of your intentions, motivations, views and values.
 Writing your life manifesto will help you to write out what is already in your heart and in your head.
 It will bring it into existence through intentional action.
 There is extreme power in writing down your intentions and then creating attainable goals that align with those seeds of intention.
 The best part of your life manifesto is that is 100 percent unique to you.
 You are the author of the ideas and values that fill the manifesto.
 Rest assured, your life manifesto can be a flexible, living document that you can change at any point in your life.
 However, it is something you can take with you from year to year.